Cade Otton: Professional career

 Otton was selected by the Tampa Bay Buccaneers in the fourth round, 106th overall, of the 2022 NFL draft.

 In Week 9, Otton caught the game-winning touchdown from Tom Brady in a 16–13 victory over the Los Angeles Rams.
 Otton finished his rookie season with 42 receptions for 391 receiving yards and two receiving touchdowns in 16 games and 11 starts.

 In the 2023 season, Otton finished with 47 receptions for 455 yards and four touchdowns in 17 games.

 In the 2024 season, Otton finished his third year with a career high 59 receptions and 600 yards, along with four touchdowns in the 14 games he played.

+On March 12, 2026, Otton re-signed with the Buccaneers on a three-year, $30 million contract.